 It's always been possible to add pictures from an online source within PowerPoint.
-For more than a decade
+For more than a decade, this online

+option.
 This feature is very helpful as you are not limited to just the pictures available on your system.
-You get
+You

-PowerPoint 2013 tutorial, there are two ways to insert a picture on your slide in PowerPoint:
+Picture in PowerPoint 2013 tutorial, there are two ways to insert an online picture on your slide in PowerPoint:

 - You insert a picture within a slide irrespective of its layout

 Whichever option you choose depends upon your requirement -- we cover both of them in the following steps:

 - Launch PowerPoint 2013.
 You will see the